thedancomplex/open-blimp/README.md

 - Parallel angle control from base using multiprocessing
 - Using BNO055 library https://github.com/adafruit/Adafruit_Python_BNO055 instead due to integration issues with updated RPi02w
 - Streaming shell script at root level assuming open-blimp is installed in $HOME directory: stream_cmd.sh \<target ip address\>

+Blimp Orientation: facing from directly behind the camera with the altitude sensor pointing down
+- positive x: towards the camera
+- positive y: towards the left perpendicular of the camera
+- positive z: towards the sky